Artificial cell: Microfluidization

 This technique uses a patented Microfluidizer to obtain a greater amount of homogenous suspensions that can create smaller particles than homogenizers.
 A homogenizer is first used to create a coarse suspension which is then pumped into the microfluidizer under high pressure.
 The flow is then split into two streams which will react at very high velocities in an interaction chamber until desired particle size is obtained.
 This technique allows for large scale production of phospholipid liposomes and subsequent material nanoencapsulations.

 Drop method

 In this method, a cell solution is incorporated dropwise into a collodion solution of cellulose nitrate.
-As the drop travels through the collodion, it is coated with a membrane thanks to the interfacial polymerization properties of the collodion.
+As the drop travels through the collodion, it is coated with a membrane due to the interfacial polymerization properties of the collodion.
 The cell later settles into paraffin, where the membrane sets, which is then suspended using a saline solution.
 The drop method is used for the creation of large artificial cells which encapsulate biological cells, stem cells and genetically engineered stem cells.